oplS16projects/FP7-webpage/README.md

 You are welcome to re-use text you wrote for your proposal, but make sure to **edit future tense to past tense**.
 Now, you are **explaining what happened**, rather than describing what you plan to do.

+It is also important to update the architecture diagram to reflect what actually was built (vs. what was planned).
+If you are confident in your own work, you can even indicate the part that was planned but not completed---e.g., [this example](https://github.com/oplS16projects/SlimeVolleyball/blob/master/README.md "Slime Volleyball from Spring 2016").

-If you wish, you may describe how the initial plan was transformed.
+You may also describe how the initial plan was transformed.

 But make sure any language that reads like "we will do..." is removed.